Gleyber Torres Player Props: Yankees vs. Mets

 Mets Pitching Rankings

-- The Mets' 4.41 team ERA ranks 18th among all MLB pitching staffs.
+- The Mets' 4.40 team ERA ranks 18th among all league pitching staffs.

-- Verlander (4-5) gets the starting nod for the Mets in his 15th start of the season.
-He has a 3.47 ERA in 83 2/3 innings pitched, with 70 strikeouts.
+- Quintana (0-1) gets the start for the Mets, his second of the season.

-- His most recent time out came on Wednesday against the Chicago White Sox, when the right-hander threw eight innings, surrendering one earned run while allowing three hits.
+- The left-hander last pitched on Thursday against the Chicago White Sox, when he threw five innings, allowing two earned runs while giving up six hits.

-- The 40-year-old has a 3.47 ERA and 7.6 strikeouts per nine innings across 14 games this season, while giving up a batting average of .225 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.